HachiroSan/HachiroSan/README.md

 }
 ```

-- 🤺 Upskilling myself trying to to beat the new intern named Devin
+- 🤺 Upskilling myself, trying to beat the new intern named Devin
 - 🎮 Trying to make computers do what I want
 - 🌱 Learning from my mistakes (there are many)
 - 💡 Down to collaborate if you have snacks